vcidst/minimal-mistakes/_pages/projects-archive.md

 feature_devops:
   - image_path: /images/sample-image-4.jpg
     title: "Estate Management Systems"
     excerpt: "Led development of a Web Application Ecosystem currently used by a Fortune 50 Company.
 It is used to manage a company town of more than 15,000 residents.
-It involves mulitple web applications that are being used to manage Guest Houses, Residential Maintenance Requests, Inventory of Department and all Township Buildings, Quarter Allotment, and Residential Bill Generation.
-All of them are built with a custom PHP Framework powered by Microsoft SQL Server on intranet based Windows Servers"
+These web applications are being used to manage Guest Houses, Residential Maintenance Requests, Inventory of Department and all Township Buildings, Quarter Allotment, and Residential Bill Generation.
+Built with Windows, Apache, SQL Server and PHP Stack using Bootstrap for Frontend"
   - image_path: /images/sample-image-3.jpg
-    title: IVR Systems
+    title: Interactive Voice Response (IVR) Systems
     excerpt: "I have more than 2 years of experience in managing IVR and Internet Telephony based SaaS Business.
 My key responsibilities included System Administration and DevOps on a Windows, Apache, SQL, PHP Stack"
 desktop_intro:
   - excerpt: '# Desktop and Console Applications'